objectives materials technology background activities assessment resources

 2. Research the history of the "Happy Birthday" song.

 3. Invite a family baker or a commercial baker to interview about how they learned to bake, favorite recipes, tricks of the trade, best cake, worst cake.
-Or, make a field trip to a local bakery to watch cakes being baked and decorated and to interview bakers about how they learned their trade, special language or tools, or stories about memorable customers.
+Or, make a fieldtrip to a local bakery to watch cakes being baked and decorated and to interview bakers about how they learned their trade, special language or tools, or stories about memorable customers.

 5. Compare the baking, buying, and eating of birthday cakes with other Louisiana cakes, for example wedding cakes, King cakes, Valentine's Day cakes, Christmas or other holiday cakes in discussions, essays, or drawings.
 Make and decorate a large Venn diagram comparing all the cakes that students identify.